Author picture Fongang Rodrique

 1. Sign up or log in to your Hookdeck dashboard.

-2. Click on Connections in the side panel, then click +Create Connection to add a new connection.
+2. Click on Connections in the side panel, then click +Connection to add a new connection.

-3. Fill in the necessary information in the right sidebar:
+3. Fill in the necessary information about the connection:

 • Source: Specify the source platform or application you want to receive webhooks from.

-• Destination: Enter the URL of your Google Cloud function.
+• Destination: Enter the URL of your Google Cloud Run function.

-Hookdeck will provide you with a URL that you can use on the source platform to send webhook events.
+Hookdeck provides you with a URL that you can use on the source platform to send webhook events.

 Receive webhook events

-You can utilize the Hookdeck Console to simulate example webhooks from popular webhook sources.
+You can utilize the Hookdeck Console to simulate sending sample webhook events from popular webhook sources.

-From your Hookdeck dashboard, go to the Events tab in the side panel.
-Filter the events based on the connection you created earlier.
-This displays the activities of events on that connection.
+In your Hookdeck dashboard, go to the Events tab in the side panel.
+Filter the events based on the connection you created earlier to view its activities.

 Google Cloud Console logs